alialkhatib/alialkhatib.github.io/contact.md

 I'm sure I'm on LinkedIn, Google+, Quora, and other sites.
 Don't try to send messages to any of those places; I'll never find them.

+We can zoom if you really want to.
+But I really want to stress that it's not necessary to

 [email]: mailto:{{site.email}}
   "email address"
 [tw]: //twitter.com/{{site.twitter}}